Soft Tissue Sarcoma- what it looked like and how it changes

 Back to the vet we go!

-He rechecks it and confirms yes another lump, but he still was thinking it could be related to the first one. ( Bursa ,Injury ,swelling now effecting the above.)
+He rechecks and confirms yes another lump, but he still was thinking it could be related to the first one.

-I asked them to do a X-ray to see if we could see anything more.
+I asked them to do an X-ray to see if we could see anything more.

-Ok we have a plan and we scheduled the surgical biopsy with the local surgeon rather then his local vet.
+Ok, we have a plan we scheduled the surgical biopsy with the local surgeon rather than his local vet.

 We took Purrkins in for his surgical biopsy.
 June 14th,2016